-ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are tested to see how well they work.
+ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are studied to see how well they work.
 Use the menu to see other pages.

 What are clinical trials?

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late side effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.
-There are also clinical trials studying ways to prevent cancer.

 Deciding to join a clinical trial

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
-However, placebos are usually combined with standard treatment in most cancer clinical trials.
-When a placebo is used in a study, it is done with the full knowledge of the participants.
+When used, placebos are usually combined with standard treatment in most cancer clinical trials.
+Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.

 Patient safety and informed consent

 To join a clinical trial, people must participate in a process known as informed consent.
 During informed consent, the doctor should: